ShadwLink/shadwlink.github.io/_posts/2023-03-27-Sneak-peek-N64-trophy-system.md

     - tools
 ---

 If you've been wondering why I was researching N64 save file formats.
-It's not because I want to cheat my way to the end of the game (in fact I hate cheating).
+It's not because I want to cheat my way to the end of the game (where is the fun in that?).
 But because I've always been a fan of Achievements and Trophies as seen on the Xbox and Playstation.
 They add some insentive to finish a game for me and shows a nice overview of which games I completed and liked enough to spend my time on.

 Whenever I play on a retro console (or even the Nintendo Switch) I feel like there is something missing.
 I still finish most of the Nintendo games (they make great quality games that deserve to be completed), but it would be nice to see these stats in an overview.